Need Computer Help? Got Questions?

 NOTE: Even though iOS labels these fields as Optional, our email servers require them to send email.

-10. If you have IMAP, tap Next, and then tap Save.
-Otherwise, just tap Save.
+10. Tap Next, and then tap Save.

 That's it.
 On your device, go to Mail (it's usually in the row at the bottom of your screen).
 If everything is working OK, you should see some email messages.
 To make sure you can send messages, go ahead and compose an email and send it to yourself.